cloudmesh-community/book/chapters/cloud/chameleon/resources.md

 In any case please visit the Chameleon Web page as there is also more information about other topics that we may not care about.
-Furthermore we do not use Advanced Appliences, but use ansible instead as it is independent from OpenStack and can be used with other frameworks.
+Furthermore we do not use Advanced Appliances, but use ansible instead as it is independent from OpenStack and can be used with other frameworks.

 If you prefer you can also go to the Chameleon Web site using the